ishangulhane/secret-map-dashboard/containers/blockchain/ccfunctions.md

   }
 }
 ```
+- sellerID - the seller's ID returned from enroll
+- productID - product property: the id of product with seller
+- productName - product property: the name of product
+- productCount - product property: the count of product
+- productPrice - product price: the price of product

+### User or Seller invoke calls

+User or seller can call transact purchase.
+Only seller can complete the transaction while both seller and user can decline the transaction

 #### Transact purchase
 ```
 var input = {
   type: invoke,
   params: {
-    userId: sellerID
+    userId: memberID
     fcn: transactPurchase
-    args: contractID, newState(complete or declined)
+    args: memberID, contractID, newState(complete or declined) }
 }
-}
 ```

-#### args def
-- sellerID - the seller's ID returned from enroll
-- productID - product property: the id of product with seller
+- memberID - the id of user or seller calling the function
-- productName - product property: the name of product
-- productCount - product property: the count of product
-- productPrice - product price: the price of product
 - contractID - the contract ID generated when user perform 'makePurchase'
+- newState - must be "declined" or "complete".
+Only the sellerID on the contract can make the "complete" call

 ### Query calls